njdjyxz/cse15l-lab-reports/Lab Report 1.md

 ```
 cat: messages: Is a directory
 ```

-2. The working directory here is "lecture1".
-When I run `cat` with directory "messages," it shows an error saying, "cat: messages: Is a directory."
+* The working directory here is "lecture1".
+* When I run `cat` with directory "messages," it shows an error saying, "cat: messages: Is a directory."
 I got this output because  `cat` is used to "catenate" and show the exact content in a file.
 However, the directory "messages" contains more files instead of the exact content that can be shown.
-Thus, it becomes an **error**.
+* Thus, it becomes an **error**.

+___
+# cat with a path to a file
 input:
 ```
 [user@sahara ~/lecture1]$ cat Hello.java